 Research background

 Saudi Arabia is among the top 10 countries with the highest prevalence of diabetes.
-Cost of prevention and the indirect cost must be all calculated to increase the awareness of the society and emphasize on the prevention of the disease and limiting further complications.
+Cost of prevention and indirect cost must be calculated to increase the awareness of the society and to emphasize the importance of disease and limiting further complications.

 Research motivation

 Diabetes complications are the most expensive medical consequences encountered during diabetes management.
-Lack of patient education regarding life style changes and medication use lead to treatment failure which adds burden on both patients and the government.
+Lack of patient education regarding life style changes and medication use leads to treatment failure, which adds burden to both patients and the government.

 Research objectives

 The purpose of this study was to describe the relationship between direct medical costs and individual demographic characteristics, different regimen of treatment, and well glycemic control.
-It showed the monthly cost of medications and the pharmacy average consumption of each oral hypoglycemic medication listed in the formulary.
-It explored the awareness of these patients of the disease and the role of lifestyle modifications in addition to oral hypoglycemic medication.
-Lack of enough awareness will lead to high treatment cost with low therapeutic outcomes.
+Here, we include the monthly cost of medications and the pharmacy average consumption of each oral hypoglycemic medication listed in the formulary.
+In addition, awareness of these patients of the disease and the role of lifestyle modifications in addition to oral hypoglycemic medication are explored.
+Lack of sufficient awareness will lead to high treatment cost with low therapeutic outcomes.

 Research methods

 A prospective descriptive and comparative face-to-face survey was carried out among patients with diabetes mellitus in Saudi Arabia.
-The study included both gender of patients visiting the primary care medical centre.
-Patients aged between 35 to 75 years old who are on oral hypoglycemic were selected within the inclusion criteria.
+The study included both genders of patients visiting the primary care medical center.
+Patients aged between 35 to 75 years who were on oral hypoglycemic were selected within the inclusion criteria.
 Pregnant women were excluded from the study.
-The prices and quantities of average monthly ordering costs of the medicine has been collected from the institution.
+The prices and quantities of average monthly ordering costs of the medicine were collected from the institution.

 Research results

-Results of this study show a lack of proper counseling about life style changes and medication use among diabetes.
+Results of this study show a lack of proper counseling about life style changes and medication use among patients with diabetes.
 This study urges other researchers to focus on patient counselling techniques and the barriers diabetic patients encounter during therapy.

 Research conclusions

-This study shows a lack in patient education about the proper way to manage diabetes which affects money expenditure on diabetic management.
-This study proposes the use of well structures techniques by diabetic educators which includes organized follow up plan and utilization of modern technology to reduce diabetic complications and improves quality of life.
+This study shows that there is a lack in patient education about the proper way to manage diabetes, which affects money expenditure on diabetic management.
+This study proposes the use of well-structured techniques by diabetic educators that include organized follow up plan and utilization of modern technology to reduce diabetic complications and improve quality of life.

 Research perspectives

-Future research should focus on the utilization of social media in promoting diabetes education and both diabetic and pre diabetic patients.
+Future research should focus on the utilization of social media in promoting diabetes education in both diabetic and pre diabetic patients.

 REFERENCES